benmvp/benmvp.com/content/posts/typescript-user-defined-type-guards-rescue/index.md

 The `navigator.languages` property is a `string[]`.
 The [`.find()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find) method takes a test function that returns true when an array item passes the test.
 Because `isValidLocale` does the same thing, we can pass it to `.find()`.
 But since it's not just a regular function but a type predicate, TypeScript now knows that the found item in the `string[]` is specifically a `Locale`.

-A type predicate can be used with [`.filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/fill) as well to not only filter down the elements but filter down the types as well.
+A user-defined type guard can also be used with [`.filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/fill) to not only filter down the elements but filter down the types as well.

 ```typescript
 // returns a list of the user languages that are also valid locales